edehr/edehr/docs/course-designer/cd-seed.md

 # Working with Case Studies

-> One Case Study is often used by many Learning Objects.
-Just as one Learning Object can be used by many Activities.
->
-> A Case Study provides the EHR simulation data.
-This is for a single simulated patient during an encounter in a hospital.
+> A Case Study can be used by many Learning Objects (content).
+A Case Study provides the EHR simulation data for a single simulated patient during an encounter in a hospital.
->
 > Case Studies have also been called Seeds.
 So if you encounter the term "seed" think "case study".
-The term "seed" will be phased out over time.

 ## Accessing Case Studies

-Each Learning Object has a link that takes a user directly to the linked Case Study.
+Here are two ways to reach a case study:

+1. From a Learning Object page use its Case Study link.
-From the Instructor tools menu select Case Studies to go to the Case Studies list page.
+2. From the Instructor tools menu select Case Studies and then find the Case Study you wish and select it.

-Each EdEHR instance has one default Case Study that is empty.
-This Case Study does not appear on the list page.

 ## Editing a Case Study